-The analysis of material flows in the forestry industry focuses on its three major subsectors: the forestry industry; the wood products industry; and the pulp and paper industry.
-Highlights of the material flows within each of these sub-sectors will be examined below for all three countries.
+The analysis of material flows in the forest industry focuses on its three major subsectors: the forest industry, the wood products industry, and the pulp and paper industry.
+Highlights of the material flows within each of these subsectors will be examined below for all three countries.